rhysbrettbowen/goog.mvc/README.md

 ## mvc.Sync ##

 This is an interface that should have a custom implementation.
-Two simple implementations have been given called mvc.AjaxSync and mvc.AjaxSync.
+Two simple implementations have been given called mvc.AjaxSync and mvc.LocalSync.
 The purpose of sync is to be the glue between the model and the dataStore.

 ## mvc.Router ##

 mvc.Router uses goog.History and hash tokens to hold and manage the state of the application.
 You can define a route with a regular expression that will fire custom events when a certain route comes on the URL.

 ### changelog ###

+#### v0.6 ####

+- split format function up to format, alias and meta
+- changes fired for constructed attributes
+- change the models constructor arguments to an options object

 #### v0.5 ####